dikchhantThapa/practice/README.md

 # Practice problems
 Some quick practice programs.
-No projects, just some small problems........
+No projects, just some small problems.